PeterMarshall29/book1/jupyternotebooks/vector.md

 ```
 What happens if you replace 0, with 5?
 Find out!

-To output all of the values of a vector we need to use an iteration statement
+To output all the values of a vector we need to use an iteration statement

 Try this code
 ```{code-block} c++